ArkaRoy-Matlab/gravity_forward_3D/readme.txt

 	(viii) plllt2: Matlab code for plotting all synthetic topographic surfaces and corresponding gauss FFT and standard FFT quadrature based forward gravity anomalies.

+  	(ix) plllt3: Matlab code for plotting of rmse and time for different models for different grid expansion ratio of quadrature based standard FFT method

+	(x) plllt4: Matlab code for plotting all tesseroid and Gaussfft based models and comparing the results:

-  	(ix) generalized: A generalized matlab code to evaluate gravity anomalies by any user by providing the input data.
+	(xi) generalized: A generalized matlab code to evaluate gravity anomalies by any user by providing the input data.

+	(xii) tesseroid_gaussfft_comparision: Matlab comparision code for tesseroid model and gauss_fft based forward model for finding gravity anomalies of topographic mass having fixed density distribution

         by running this code plllt1.m, you can reproduce Figures 2, 4, 6, 8, 10, and 11 in the manuscript.
 	by running this code plllt2.m, you can reproduce Figures 3, 5, 7, and 9 in the manuscript.